FIZLIN/Filtering-Proxy/README.md

     * EJS for the views
     * MongoDB and Mongoose for the database
 * Motivation

-This project was made as course work for the JS Advanced course in Sofia University
+    This project was made as a course work for the JS Advanced course in Sofia University